vuhn/go-app-sample/README.md

 ## Start app on local using Docker

-Required: Docker is running on your local machine.
+Requirement: Docker is running on your local machine.

 ```sh
 make run